25 Jan PAYE/NIC Late Payment Penalties

 There is an interactive tool on the HMRC website for setting up a payment calendar so that deadlines are not missed including a facility for email alerts:http://www.businesslink.gov.uk/bdotg/action/keydates.
 The tool takes about 5 minutes to complete.

-No penalty will be charged if there is a reasonable excuse for the late payment, such as the death or illness of a business owner/close relative, or unforeseen events such a fire or flood.
+No penalty will be charged if there is a reasonable excuse for late paid tax, such as the death or illness of a business owner/close relative, or unforeseen events such a fire or flood.
 Late payment because of the pressure of work, lack of money, or reliance on someone else is not usually taking on as a reasonable excuse.
 If HM Revenue charges a penalty which seems to be unreasonable in the circumstances an appeal may take place to the tax appeals tribunal.
 Appeals to date have come up with some considerable success for employers who believe payments were coming correctly but marginally not making the deadline.
 However, for others, considerable penalties have been incurred for which no reasonable excuse existed.

 Cases of hardship